 RX1 = Recommended use of selected technology

-Principle component analysis
+Principal component analysis

 The principle component analysis (PCA) approach was used for developing composite index.
 The principle components based on 11 x 11 correlation matrix of 11 component of technology were computed.
-A set of 11 principle component explaining 100 per cent of total variations of all components of recommended technology were considered.
+A set of 11 principle component explaining 100 per cent of total variations of all components of recommended technology was considered.
 For example, consider 11 Eigenvectors in the form of 11X11 matrix where rows represent variables and columns represent Eigen vectors from which weight (wi) coefficient of component of technology say ∑ is determine as,

 Wi = Mi/∑Mi